“Everything depends on inner change; when this has taken place, then, and only then does the world change.”

 STEP 4: 60 or 90 minute Sessions

 Once the assessment is complete each psychotherapy, counselling or personal development session usually takes place each week, in-person or via Skype if you prefer.
 My appointment times run from 12:00 to 19:30 Monday to Saturday, with Out-of-Hours appointments available 7 days a week from 09:00 to 23:30 (ending) for a supplementary fee.
-I can also offer 90 minute sessions for a small additional fee, and Home Visits if requested.
+I can also offer 90 minute sessions for a reduced supplementary fee.
 But the important factor is attending sessions regularly rather than randomly or with large time gaps in between, both of which reduce the effectiveness of any work we might do.
 Regular weekly sessions help you concentrate on your goals at a steady pace, maintain momentum, develop new habits, and apply what you gain from each session during the week.
 Attending once a week or more may also come with reduced feesº, otherwise a standard fee is applied for less frequent attendance.

 - Provision can be made for supplementary and Out-of-Hours support by telephone, email or Skype support between sessions where this could be helpful.
 Home Visits are also possible.
 I would also normally suggest regular reviews of our work along the way so that we can both monitor progress and assess the effectiveness of the therapeutic relationship.

 º I offer commitment-related fee reductions via my Therapy Cards, which reduce costs for patients with the greatest need and motivation to engage with the help I offer.
 See the Fees Page.

 Once you have completed assessment and started your first therapy session, begin working your way through my Essential Reading List (see Agreement for current password), which provides you with valuable information on how to get the most out of your investment of time, energy and money in therapy.
 Articles are information-dense, so it is wise to take your time with the reading in order to absorb the information gradually, rather than cramming or skim reading.